SpeedCast GovernmentM.G. Abutaleb, CEO, SpeedCast Government

 In advising clients, Steve emphasizes practicality, striving to achieve the client’s business objectives for the transaction, whether economic, risk reduction, regulatory/compliance, or transaction speed.
 This carries over into deal management as well as negotiations, where he willingly takes the lead.
 Steve and satellite practice co-head Randy Segal are regulars at the satellite conferences, making connections among clients and even adverse parties.
 He is listed in Chambers, Super Lawyers, and Legal 500.

 Space Development AgencyDr.
-Fred G. Kennedy III, Director , Space Development Agency
+Fred G. Kennedy III, Former Director, Space Development Agency

-Dr. Fred Kennedy is the inaugural Director of the U. S. Department of Defense (DoD) Space Development Agency (SDA), established by Acting Secretary of Defense Patrick M. Shanahan on 12 March 2019.
-The SDA mission is to define and monitor the DoD’s future threat-driven space architecture and to accelerate the development and fielding of new military space capabilities necessary to ensure U.S. technological and military advantage in space for national defense.
+Dr. Fred Kennedy was the inaugural Director of the U. S. Department of Defense (DOD) Space Development Agency (SDA), established by Acting Secretary of Defense Patrick M. Shanahan on 12 March 2019.
+The SDA mission is to define and monitor the DOD’s future threat-driven space architecture and to accelerate the development and fielding of new military space capabilities necessary to ensure U.S. technological and military advantage in space for national defense.

 Dr. Kennedy holds a Ph.D. in electronics and physical sciences from the University of Surrey; a Master of Arts in organizational management from George Washington University; a Master of Arts in strategic studies from the U.S. Army War College; and a Master of Science and Bachelor of Science, both in aeronautics and astronautics, from the Massachusetts Institute of Technology.